MoncefDj/Kaizen/Data Science/2-Statistics/2-Inferential Statistics/README.md

 ![pooled variance](<Photos/pooled variance.png>)

 ![Confidence interval for difference of two means; independent samples, variances unknown but assumed to be equal](<Photos/Confidence interval for difference of two means; independent samples, variances unknown but assumed to be equal.png>)

-Let me know if you would like me to clarify or expand on any part of the inferential statistics overview.